Thai nam jim or Thai dipping sauce is crazy flavourful and dead easy. Garlic, shallots, lime juice and hot chilies. It’s a Thai wonder sauce.

 That’s the easy way.
 Or, if you have a good knife and you like to use it, mince everything up.
 It’s good practice with your knife if nothing else.

 I don’t really know what else to say except I love this sauce.
+Try it on roast chicken some time.

 - 1/4 cup fish sauce